-2.2.1 The minimum entrance requirements shall be at least a 2 (2) grade degree in Sociology (or a related Social Sciences discipline) from the University of Botswana or an equivalent institution.

-- 2.2.2.
-Applicants who hold a University degree, other than in Sociology may be admitted to the degree programme provided they meet the requirements stipulated above and/or have at least two years relevant social research experience. - 2.2.3.
+- 2.2.1 The minimum entrance requirements shall be at least a 2 (2) grade degree in Sociology (or a related Social Sciences discipline) from the University of Botswana or an equivalent institution. - 2.2.2.
+Applicants who hold a University degree, other than in Sociology may be admitted to the degree programme provided they meet the requirements stipulated above and/or have at least two years relevant social research experience.
+Such candidates will undergo a Departmental assessment to determine their eligibility to undertake and MA in Sociology programme. - 2.2.3.
 Such applicants may be required to undertake such undergraduate courses as the Department may specify.